SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Napoleon being napolean
 		* napolean tried to spread ideas of the revolution A26
 		* French Rev shaked europe A27
-		* Napoleon changed wars into a war of ideology A28

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21